cube3power/atsd/sql/README.md

 The `time_zone` parameter accepts GTM offset in the format of `GMT-hh:mm` or a [time zone name](../shared/timezone-abnf.md) and can format dates in a time zone other than the database time zone.

 In addition, the `time_zone` parameter can be specified as `AUTO` in which case the date is formatted with an entity-specific time zone.
 If an entity-specific time zone is not defined, a metric-specific time zone is used instead.
-If neither an entity-specific nor metric-specific time zone is specified, the database timezone is applied.
+If neither an entity-specific nor metric-specific time zone is specified, the database time zone is applied.

 Examples: